French Doors versus Sliding Doors – The Pros & Cons of Each

 French doors originated in France in the 17th century to allow more light to come in from balcony entrances.

 While they have many uses today, architects and home builders turn to French doors to create a bright, spacious, and historical feel.
+At US Window & Door, we offer French patio doors in San Diego.

 French Doors vs Sliding Doors